Gluten & Allergy Labeling

 As always, be sure to understand country-specific labeling and read labels diligently wherever you may be, around the corner or around the world, to ensure safe eating anywhere!

-To help find country-specific gluten free, allergy friendly and healthy foods during your travels, refer to Products & Stores for suggestions.
+To help find country-specific gluten free, allergy friendly and healthy foods during your travels, refer to our Worldwide Food Stores Page for suggestions.